-Maintenance of international peace cannot be taken for granted, says S Jaishankar
+Terrorism and transnational crimes hurt economic development effort, says S Jaishankar

 Speaking at the BIMSTEC Ministerial Meeting in Colombo, the foreign minister for more effective collaboration between law enforcement agencies.

-Union External Affairs Minister S Jaishankar on Tuesday said that the maintenance of international peace, security and stability can no longer take for granted, the ministry said in a press release.
+Union External Affairs Minister S Jaishankar on Tuesday said that terrorism, transnational crimes and cyber attacks hurt economic development effort.

+“We cannot ignore the challenges that terrorism and violent extremism, as also transnational crime and narco-trafficking or indeed new challenges such as cyber-attacks, pose to all of us,” Jaishankar said.

 Addressing a ministerial meeting at the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation, or BIMSTEC summit in Colombo, he called for more effective collaboration between law enforcement agencies of various countries.